mdelapenya/docker-go-sdk/config/README.md

 #### Filepath

-It will return the path to the Docker config file.
+It returns the path to the Docker config file.

 ```go
 filepath, err := config.Filepath()